Her Mind Magazine Article- Seeing Cecil

 Town public works crewman David Pardee was ripping out old pines in Ferry Slip Park last week.
 That will make way for new platings, river birch trees, and more.
 About 200 students will alternate doing work on the town on April 7 and 8.

-A portion of Ferry Slip Park includes horseshoe pits.
+ry Slip Park includes horseshoe pits.
 Edwards said there has been discussion about whether those pits will stay or go.
 “We are leaning toward keeping them.
 Maybe we will promote it more,” said Edwards.

 In other business from Chesapeake City: